ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 osu!Alumni and all around great guy, **Doomsday** has been something of an eternal presence in the osu!community since its earliest days, sporting membership in the now-defunct Beatmap Appreciation Team (also known as the BAT).

-In recent years, he's been something of a foundational member of the osu! streaming community, including an unquestioned legacy of utterly spotless casting for five whole years of back-to-back presence, hosting his own successful tournament series titled the *Corgi Cup*
+In recent years, he's been something of a foundational member of the osu! streaming community, including an unquestioned legacy of utterly spotless casting for five whole years of back-to-back presence, hosting his own successful tournament series titled the *Corgi Cup* and generally providing support, guidance and encouragement to players both new and old.

 A paragon of positivity, Doomsday stands out among a tiny crowd of definitive role models for the community at large, and we are thankful for his many, many years of contribution to the game.